 “You helped my family tremendously 5 years ago when my twins were a year old and not sleeping.
 After working with you, the results were amazing.
 Now, I’m turning to you to help me again.
-May 6 year old wakes up early around 5 or 5:30 every morning.
+My 6 year old wakes up early around 5 or 5:30 every morning.
 He doesn’t go back to sleep and he’ll either play quietly in his room or he goes to wake up his twin sister which does not go over well.

 Know How Much Sleep Your Child Needs

-The common symptoms I would look for are mouth breathing during the day and the night.
+The most common symptom of sleep apnea in children is mouth breathing during the day and the night.
 When we sleep, we are supposed to breathe through our nose, so look to see if he is doing this when you’re talking to him during the day and when you check on him before you go to bed at night.